-What is social proof and why is it important for marketing?
+What is social proof and why is it important?

 According to Wikipedia, social proof (also known as informational social influence) is a “psychological and social phenomenon referring to people’s reliance on the feedback and actions of others to determine what is right and what is wrong in a given situation.”

 Social proof is a concept as old as marketing itself (just think about testimonials on old adverts), but the rise of social media has enhanced the accessibility, importance, and effectiveness of social proof.
 Social media allows companies to always ‘be on’ and also makes feedback from customers more accessible than ever before.

 This old advertisement below is a good example of how social proof is used.
 Testimonials are littered throughout the ad, boosting consumers’ confidence earlier in the customer journey, and therefore pushing new shoppers to buy this product.

 Any positive comments about you, your business, or even your product are considered ‘social proof’.
 Social proof is an endorsement that says that this person, company, service, or product is great, and that the overall customer journey has satisfied previous shoppers.
 The very presence of social proof makes a business more trustworthy because social proof, by definition, comes from customers, not the business itself.
 Social proof allows companies to take advantage of external validation in order to influence potential customers.

 Another good example of social proof is this customer testimonial: